 We are subject to financial market risks, including changes in interest rates.
 Changes in interest rates may affect both our cost of funding and our interest income from portfolio investments and cash and cash equivalents.
 We may hedge against interest rate fluctuations by using standard hedging instruments such as futures, options, and forward contracts subject to the requirements of the 1940 Act.
-For the three months ended March 31, 2020, we did not engage in hedging activities.
+For the six months ended June 30, 2020, we did not engage in hedging activities.

-As of March 31, 2020, we held 24 securities bearing a variable rate of interest.
-Our variable rate investments represent approximately 58.4% of the fair value of total debt investments.
-As of March 31, 2020, 41.0% of variable rate securities were yielding interest at a rate equal to the established interest rate floor, and 59.0% of variable rate securities were yielding interest at a rate above its interest rate floor or were not subject to an interest rate floor.
-As of March 31, 2020, we had \$0.0 outstanding on our Credit Facility, which has a variable rate of interest at one-month LIBOR + 3.5%.
-As of March 31, 2020, all of our other interest paying liabilities, consisting of \$150.0 million in SBA-guaranteed debentures, \$75.0 million in 2022 Notes, and \$52.1 million in 2022 Convertible Notes, were bearing interest at a fixed rate.
+As of June 30, 2020, we held 23 securities bearing a variable rate of interest.
+Our variable rate investments represent approximately 55.2% of the fair value of total debt investments.
+As of June 30, 2020, 98.4% of variable rate securities were yielding interest at a rate equal to the established interest rate floor, and 1.6% of variable rate securities were yielding interest at a rate above its interest rate floor or were not subject to an interest rate floor.
+As of June 30, 2020, all of our interest paying liabilities, consisting of \$150.0 million in SBA-guaranteed debentures, \$75.0 million in 2022 Notes, and \$52.1 million in 2022 Convertible Notes, were bearing interest at a fixed rate.

 Interest rate sensitivity refers to the change in earnings that may result from changes in the level of interest rates.
+In addition, U.S. and global capital markets and credit markets have experienced a higher level of stress due to the global COVID-19 pandemic, which has resulted in an increase in the level of volatility across such markets and a general decline in value of the securities that we hold.
 Because we fund a portion of our investments with borrowings, our net investment income is affected by the difference between the rate at which we invest and the rate at which we borrow.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
+In connection with the COVID-19 pandemic, the U.S. Federal Reserve and other central banks have reduced certain interest rates and LIBOR has decreased.
 In addition, in a prolonged low interest rate environment, including a reduction of LIBOR to zero, the difference between the total interest income earned on interest earning assets and the total interest expense incurred on interest bearing liabilities may be compressed, reducing our net interest income and potentially adversely affecting our operating results.

-Based on our March 31, 2020 consolidated statement of assets and liabilities, the following table shows the annual impact on net income (excluding the potential related incentive fee impact) of base rate changes in interest rates (considering interest rate floors for variable rate securities) assuming no changes in our investment and borrowing structure (dollars in thousands):
+Based on our June 30, 2020 consolidated statement of assets and liabilities, the following table shows the annual impact on net income (excluding the potential related incentive fee impact) of base rate changes in interest rates (considering interest rate floors for variable rate securities) assuming no changes in our investment and borrowing structure (dollars in thousands):

-Basis Point Change (d in Increase (Increase) (decrease) decrease in in interest interest income expense Increase (decrease) in net income
+Basis Point Change Increase (decrease) in interest income (Increase) lecrease in interest expense Increase (decrease) in net income

-Up 300 basis points \$ 3,634 \$ \$ 3,634
+Up 300 basis points \$ 2,245 \$ \$ 2,245

-Up 200 basis points \$ 2,265 \$ \$ 2,265
+Up 200 basis points \$ 1,051 \$ \$ 1,051

-Up 100 basis points \$ 897 \$ \$ 897
+Up 100 basis points \$ 275 \$ \$ 275

-Down 100 basis points \$ (351) \$ \$ (351)
+Down 100 basis points \$ \$ \$

-Down 200 basis points \$ (351) \$ \$ (351)
+Down 200 basis points \$ \$ \$

-Down 300 basis points \$ (351) \$ \$ (351)
+Down 300 basis points \$ \$ \$